hermangroup/docs/masternodes/setup-cdmn.rst

    Vultr server hostname & label selection screen

 Add IPv6 for your server.
+IPv6 isn't required but nice to have.

 .. figure:: ../img/6.PNG
    :width: 400px